Being frugal is often about 1,000 little things instead of 1 or 2 big things.

 Lawn Care: We do all of our own lawn care throughout the warmer months.
 Last winter we splurged on snow plow service (#worthit) but up until last year we did that ourselves too.

 Meal Planning: All that eating at home takes planning and grocery shopping.
 I keep our grocery bill low by meal planning.
-If you want to learn my super simple meal planning method, you can get my guide here.
-One reader told me she is saving close to $1,000 per month on groceries becasue of my guide!

 The great thing about frugal habits is that once you get used to them, you don’t even think about them.
 These habits are built into our everyday lives and are helping us save money constantly.